 We also must acknowledge our responsibility to maintain an environment that is healthy and free from substantial disruption or harassment.
 Student clothing and shoes should conform to reasonable standards of health, safety, and cleanliness.
 Students should refrain from wearing clothing to school and school events that display words or symbols expressing prohibited behavior, illegal activities, obscenity, or targeting other groups and individuals.
+This category includes clothing with drug and alcohol brands or symbols.

 We understand that standards of dress and expression are complex and these expectations touch on safety and self expression.
-In cases of substantial disruption, inappropriate clothing may rise to a disciplinary level.
-However, we are committed to approaching these standards with an attitude of learning and mutual respect through the process of collaborative problem solving.
+The administration is authorized to take action in instances where individual dress does not meet the stated requirements.
+We are committed to approaching these standards with an attitude of learning and mutual respect through the process of collaborative problem solving.